EliasPrescott/aspen-walkers/README.md

-# The Aspen Walker's Software Journal
+# The Aspen Walkers Software Journal

 A local journal discussing the craft of building and using software.